 Extreme exercise: Physical exercise is used to the point that injury, dehydration, and fainting occur

-These programs advertise as "therapeutic boarding schools" or "Christian boarding schools" and often have only one licensed therapist on site, (for an additional fee) if any at all.
+These programs advertise as "therapeutic boarding schools" or "Religious boarding schools" and often have only one licensed therapist on site, (for an additional fee) if any at all.
 Children with histories of trauma and mental illness are subject to for-profit abuse with the goal of forcing compliance in emotions, behavior, sexuality, and more.
 Staff needs to be trained in mental healthcare to properly help these at-risk children.